 In reality, there’s no such thing as a ‘safe’ bone for dogs to chew.

 Dogs have a biological need to chew.
-It’s up to us, as responsible pet owners, to find them a safe outlet for those chewing desires.
-When searching for a chew toy, there are several features that you should consider, including both the hardness and size of the chew toy.
+It’s up to us, as responsible pet owners, to find a safe outlet for those chewing desires.
+There are several features to consider in your search for a chew toy, including both the hardness and size of the chew toy.

-A good chew toy should be relatively soft to minimize the risk of tooth damage.
-Nylon or rubber toys are safer than chew toys that are made of hard plastic.
+A good chew toy should be relatively soft, to minimize the risk of tooth damage.
+Nylon or rubber toys are safer than hard plastic.
 If you wouldn’t feel comfortable thumping the toy against your kneecap, it’s probably too hard for your dog’s teeth.

-Make sure that the toy is large enough that your dog cannot swallow it and sturdy enough not to fragment into small pieces that can be swallowed.
+Make sure that the toy is too large for your dog to swallow, and sturdy enough that it will not break into smaller pieces when chewed.
 Choosing an appropriately sized toy will minimize the risk of airway and intestinal obstruction, which can occur if your dog swallows a toy or a piece of a toy.

-There are several different options that veterinarians commonly recommend as chew toys.
-Kong® toys are a popular option; they can be filled with food or treats, providing lots of mental stimulation for dogs.
-Nylabones® and other soft rubber chew toys are an excellent choice.
+Veterinarians frequently recommend a number of common chew toys.
+Learning how to use Kong toys is well worth it as these are a popular option; they can be filled with food or treats, providing lots of mental stimulation for dogs.
+Nylabones and other soft rubber chew toys are an excellent choice.

-Even rawhides can be an appropriate chew toy, as long as you supervise your dog carefully and take the rawhide away if it becomes small enough to be swallowed.
-A rawhide chew can obstruct the esophagus if it is swallowed and does not safely pass to the acidic environment of the stomach.
+Even rawhides can be an appropriate chew toy, as long as you supervise your dog carefully.
+Take the rawhide away if it becomes small enough to be swallowed.
+A rawhide chew can obstruct the esophagus if it is swallowed.

 To help prevent dental disease, consider looking for chew toys approved by the Veterinary Oral Health Council.
-While the VOHC seal is not meant to be interpreted as a guarantee of safety, any product that bears this seal has been proven to be effective at decreasing the presence of dental plaque and tartar.
-You will still need to evaluate the safety of these products and supervise your dog appropriately, but at least you can be assured that these products will offer dental benefits for your dog.
+While the VOHC seal is not a guarantee of safety, products bearing this seal have been shown to be effective at decreasing dental plaque and tartar.
+You will still need to evaluate the safety of these products and supervise your dog, but at least you can be assured that these products will offer dental benefits.